great-northern-diver/loon/website/md/learn_display_graph.md

 In this state the following interactions are possible

 * Drag the navigator along the path.
-* If arriving at last node on the path you may extend the path by dragging the navigator towards a new connected node.
+* When the navigator is at the path end (i.e. `to=''`) then you can extend the path by dragging the navigator towards a new connected node.
 Note that
 	 * the gray circle is the decision boundary to select an adjoining edge.
 	 * all the adjoining nodes are highlighted
  ![](images/display_graph_navigator_addtopath.png "add to path")